afforeroc/express-cf/README.md

 ### 3. Configure the app to deploy
 Go to `express-app\` folder.

-3.1  Create `manifest.yml` file and edit it with following template.
-It is necessary change of value of `name` attribute and this should be **unique** because it will used as part of an **URL** where your app will deployed.
+3.1  Create `manifest.yml` file and edit it with following text template.
+It is necessary use an **unique** value for `name` attribute, because it will used as part of an **URL** where your app will deployed.
 For example, you can put your initials and today's date.
 > Text
 ```
 ---